Fire Emblem Engage Release Date: Gameplay, Trailer, and Story

 Fire Emblem Engage Release Date: January 20, 2023

-Fire Emblem Engage is available on January 20, 2023, on the Nintendo Switch.
+Fire Emblem Engage will come out on January 20, 2023.
+The game will be available on the Nintendo Switch.

 Fire Emblem Engage gameplay